Jackass: The Music, Vol. 1

 Jackass: The Movie (The Official Soundtrack) is the official soundtrack for the American comedy film Jackass: The Movie.
-The soundtrack, containing music and dialogue from the film, was released on October 25, 2002, on Interscope.
+The soundtrack, containing music and dialogue from the film, was released on October 25, 2002, on American Recordings.
 The album made it to #173 on the Billboard 200 and #11 on the Billboard's Top Soundtracks chart.
 Two songs on the album, "Let's Get Fucked Up" (which contains profanities) and "Baby Got Back" (which contains sexual references), gave it a Parental Advisory warning.
 The rest of songs contain no explicit content.
 A clean version of the album, which removes the profanities in "Let's Get Fucked Up", was also released.
 The song is censored by blanking and the use of a sound of a record scratching.